-Melbourne’s Big Vegan Market Was a Colossal Hit
+Melbourne’s Big Vegan Market

 I had the pleasure of attending Melbourne’s Big Vegan Market on last Saturday’s sunny afternoon where 150 vegan-friendly vendors set up shop at the beautifully historic Royal Exhibition Building.
 After promo for the event exploded on social media, the venue was packed to the brim with 10 000 enthusiastic guests throughout the day.
 Local shopkeepers were over the moon with the massive turnout, and organizers were pleased to see so many non-vegans in the audience as well.